9 Home Remedies for Sinus Headache Relief

 What causes sinus headaches?

 There are several types of headaches, which vary in presentation from stinging pain to debilitating pressure: migraines, headaches caused by dehydration such as a hangover, and also sinus headaches.
 What causes sinus headaches and pressure?
 A sinus infection is caused by the inflammation of the mucosal membranes.
-One unpleasant side effect of a sinus infection is a sinus headache in forehead and other parts of the face marked by painful pressure.
+One unpleasant side effect of a sinus infection is a sinus headache in the forehead and other parts of the face marked by painful pressure.
+So how to get rid of a sinus headache?
 To get some sinus headache relief, try one or more of the following home remedies.